Vending machine: History

-The earliest known reference to a vending machine is in the work of Hero of Alexandria, an engineer and mathematician in first-century Roman Egypt.
+The earliest known reference to a vending machine is in the work of Hero of Alexandria, an engineer and mathematician in 1st century AD Roman Egypt.
 His machine accepted a coin and then dispensed wine or holy water.
 When the coin was deposited, it fell upon a pan attached to a lever.
-The lever opened a valve which let some water flow out.
+The lever opened a valve which let some wine flow out.
 The pan continued to tilt with the weight of the coin until it fell off, at which point a counterweight snapped the lever up and turned off the valve.